xjtu-omics/ANNEVO/README.md

 # Train deep learning model
 python model_train.py --train_list path_to_train_species_list --val_list path_to_val_species_list --model_save_path path_to_saved_model --h5_path path_to_h5_data
 ```
 The `path_to_h5_data` directory should contain all H5-formatted data files used for both the training and validation sets.
 The `train_species_list` and `val_species_list` files are plain text files that specify which species to use by matching the corresponding H5 filenames.
+Model parameter files are saved with the `.pt` file extension.

 For example, if you use ten species for training and name the corresponding H5 files as `species_name_1` through `species_name_10`, then train_species_list should be a .txt file containing the following lines:
 ```bash